apache/apisix/docs/en/latest/plugins/traffic-split.md

 title: traffic-split
 keywords:
   - APISIX
-  - Plugin
+  - API Gateway
   - Traffic Split
-  - traffic-split
-description: This document contains information about the Apache APISIX traffic-split Plugin.
+description: This document contains information about the Apache APISIX traffic-split Plugin, you can use it to dynamically direct portions of traffic to various Upstream services.
 ---

 <!--
 #
 # Licensed to the Apache Software Foundation (ASF) under one or more